Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Introduction

 We test on a simulated turbulent convection dataset and on real-world ocean current and temperature data.
 Ocean currents are difficult to predict using numerical methods due to unknown external forces and complex dynamics not fully captured by simplified mathematical models.
 These domains are chosen as examples, but since the symmetries we focus on are pervasive in almost all physics problems, we expect our techniques will be widely applicable.
 Our contributions include:

-\begin{itemize}[leftmargin=*] \item We study the problem of improving the generalization capability and physical accuracy of deep learning models for learning physical dynamics. \item We design tailored methods to incorporate various symmetries, including uniform motion, rotation, and scaling, into convolutional neural networks. \item We provide theoretical guarantees for the equivariance of our design. \item When evaluated on turbulent convection and ocean current prediction, our models achieve significant improvement on generalization of both predictions and physical consistency. \item For different symmetries, our methods have an average $31\%$ and maximum $78\%$ reduction in energy error when evaluated on turbulent convection with no distributional shift. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We study the problem of improving the generalization capability and physical accuracy of deep learning models for learning complex physical dynamics such as turbulence and ocean currents. \item We design tailored methods with theoretical guarantees to incorporate various symmetries, including uniform motion, rotation, and scaling, into convolutional neural networks. \item When evaluated on turbulent convection and ocean current prediction, our models achieve significant improvement on generalization of both predictions and physical consistency. \item For different symmetries, our methods have an average $31\%$ and maximum $78\%$ reduction in energy error when evaluated on turbulent convection with no distributional shift. \end{itemize}